Iran–Israel proxy conflict: Background

 The 1982 Israeli invasion of Lebanon resulted in the departures of the Palestine Liberation Organization (PLO) from Lebanon.
 The ensuing Israeli occupation of Southern Lebanon temporarily benefited Israeli allies in Lebanon and the civilian Israeli population with fewer violent attacks on Northern Israel by Hezbollah than previously by PLO in the 1970s.
 However, the Sabra and Shatila massacre perpetrated by Israeli proxies (the Maronite Lebanese Forces and right-wing Phalangists) against Lebanese Shias had as a long-term consequence the emergence of a homegrown Lebanese, rather than Palestinian, resistance movement within South Lebanon, which by the second half of the 1990s was posing more strategic trouble to Israel than the PLO could pose in the 1970s.

+Iran has periodically called for the destruction of Israel.
 Iran has established a network of allies and proxy forces across the Middle East, which it describes as part of an "axis of resistance" aimed at opposing US and Israeli interests in the area.
 Israel views Iran as an existential threat on account of Tehran's rhetoric, its support for proxy forces in the region, and its arming and financing of Palestinian groups such as Hamas.
 In some cases, proxy groups evolved into political parties, a transition that was both encouraged and nurtured by Iran.
 These dual-role proxies earned political legitimacy while masking terrorist activities.
 U.S. intelligence officials said they believe Iran does not seek a broader conflict, arguing that the primary goal of Iranian proxies is to target Israel and the United States in a way that avoids triggering a large-scale war.
 The United States is considered to be Israel's largest "military backer".
 Germany, Britain, and Italy have also supplied weapons to Israel.